RC-GeoCP: Geometric Consensus for Radar-Camera Collaborative Perception: Introduction

-Taken together, these observations highlight the necessity of a principled integration of camera and radar in collaborative perception.
-While cameras contribute rich semantics, they lack spatial certainty; conversely, radar provides a stable, perspective-invariant spatial reference but with limited semantic detail~\cite{BEVDepth,CRAFT,LXLv2}.
-Integrating these modalities is therefore essential to support robust and scalable CP under practical deployment constraints~\cite{What2Keep,SlimComm,CoRA}.
+Taken together, these observations highlight the necessity of a principled radar-camera CP design.
+The key opportunity is not merely to fuse radar with camera locally, but to turn radar's low-cost, weather-resilient, and perspective-stable geometry into a reusable collaboration signal: it should anchor local BEV construction, indicate which neighbor can resolve ego ambiguity, and guide how received evidence should be trusted.
+This is essential for scalable CP under practical deployment constraints~\cite{What2Keep,SlimComm,CoRA}.

-In this work, we propose RC-GeoCP, a framework that explores radar-camera collaborative perception through geometry-guided consensus.
-Our core idea is to leverage radar-derived geometric structure as a shared physical reference to anchor camera semantics.
+In this work, we propose RC-GeoCP, a radar-camera collaborative perception framework that uses radar-derived geometry as an ego-aligned reliability reference throughout the whole collaboration loop.
+Unlike prior radar-guided BEV fusion that mainly improves single-agent feature construction, RC-GeoCP makes radar reliability a shared criterion for local grounding, sparse communication, and multi-agent aggregation.
 RC-GeoCP consists of three tightly coupled components.
 First, Geometric Structure Rectification (GSR) aligns camera features to the radar frame and leverages radar attributes to guide deformable aggregation.
-This mechanism effectively constrains the spatial support of visual semantics to concrete geometric entities, mitigating the diffusion induced by depth ambiguity.
-Second, Uncertainty-Aware Communication (UAC) dynamically evaluates the epistemic uncertainty and spatial disagreement between ego and neighbor representations selectively retrieve high-value tokens to either enhance existing evidence or fill perceptual vacuums.
-It selectively retrieves informative tokens from neighbors that either reinforce existing evidence or compensate for the ego-vehicle's perceptual gaps, ensuring bandwidth efficiency~\cite{Who2com,What2Keep,FocalComm}.
-Finally, a Consensus Driven Assembler (CDA) utilizes radar-derived global geometric consensus as physical addresses, which are injected into attention mechanism to assemble heterogeneous tokens from multiple agents, which produces a structurally coherent representation for collaborative perception~\cite{CoAlign,CBM,FeaCo}.
+This constrains the spatial support of visual semantics to concrete geometric entities, mitigating the diffusion induced by depth ambiguity.
+Second, Uncertainty-Aware Communication (UAC) uses task-driven uncertainty proxies and spatial disagreement between ego and neighbor representations to retrieve high-value tokens.
+The selected tokens either reinforce existing evidence or compensate for the ego-vehicle's perceptual gaps, ensuring bandwidth efficiency~\cite{Who2com,What2Keep,FocalComm}.
+Finally, a Consensus-Driven Assembler (CDA) utilizes ego-normalized radar reliability as spatial source priors, which are injected into the attention mechanism to assemble heterogeneous tokens from multiple agents and produce a structurally coherent representation for collaborative perception~\cite{CoAlign,CBM,FeaCo}.

-We evaluate RC-GeoCP on the V2X-Radar \cite{V2X-RADAR} and V2X-R \cite{V2X-R} datasets, marking one of the first unified evaluations of radar-camera collaborative perception (CP).
-As presented in Figure \ref{fig:comparison}, experimental results demonstrate that RC-GeoCP achieves state-of-the-art performance with reduced communication overhead, validating the effectiveness of geometric consensus in multi-modal collaboration.
-Our contributions are summarized as follows: